 The overuse and dependency of pharmaceutical laxatives can also result in inflammation and damage to the muscles and tissues of the large intestine.
 They can also interact negatively with certain medications so we strongly recommend you leave these terrible inventions alone.
 And they do nothing to fix the underlying cause of your constipation anyway!
 The natural treatments and home remedies we're about to list, though, do.

 To prevent and treat constipation effectively, you need remedies that will “help things along” in a non-harming and gentle way with without side effects.
-These top 10 natural constipation cures do this very effectively.
-They're also safe for the whole family to use (3 years and up).
-For babies and toddlers though, it’s advised that you always check with your health care professional first before administering any type of treatment or remedy.
+These top 10 home remedies for constipation do this very effectively.
+They're also safe for the whole family to use (ages 3 years and up).
+For babies and toddlers though, it’s advised that you always check with your health care professional first before administering any type of home treatment or remedy.